WHAT IS WIND ?

 Wind is nothing but moving air, that blows at different speeds and different directions.

 Wind is caused by differences in air pressure.
 When air rushes from high pressure areas to low pressure areas, it results in winds of different speeds.

 It is the heat from the Sun that makes the Earth’s winds.
 It starts off by the Sun heating the land, which in turn heats up the air above it.
 This warm air spreads out and gets lighter, and as it gets lighter, it also rises, allowing colder heavier air from cooler areas to rush in as wind.

-Then you have the Sun heating up areas near the Equator, more than it would at areas near the poles, which means winds are forever blowing from one place to another.
+You also have the Sun heating up areas near the Equator, more than it would at areas near the poles, meaning that winds are forever blowing from one place to another.

 The speed of the wind is determined by how different the temperature is between the cool and warm air that is pushing against each other, which means the bigger the temperature difference, the faster the wind will blow.

 A variety of instruments can be used to measure wind direction such as weather vanes, windsocks and flags.
 Wind direction is determined by the direction from which it originates.
 For instance, a northerly wind blows from the north to the south.